microsoft/cheriot-ibex/README.md

 A PPA study conducted at Microsoft shows that cheriot-ibex is similar to the original ibex design in terms of area and power, however with moderate increase in area.

-cheriot-ibex (configured as 3-stage pipeline) has been synthesized successfully using Synopsys DC-topo at 250MHz using TSMC 28nm HPCP libraries (ss 0.81v) and 550MHz using TSMC n5 libraries (ss 0.6v).
-Timing is mostly limited by TCM read access time (which approaches 1.6ns in the n5 case).
+cheriot-ibex (configured as 3-stage pipeline) has been synthesized successfully using Synopsys DC-topo at 300MHz using TSMC 28nm (28LP) libraries (ss 1.03v) and 550MHz using TSMC 5nm (N5) libraries (ss 0.6v).
+Timing is mostly limited by TCM read access time (which approaches 1.6ns in the N5 case).

 The design area is ~70k gate equivalents (~25% more the original ibex design).
 Both dynamic and leakage power are shown as similar to the original ibex design.